danielkec/blog/_posts/2021-10-12-helidon-lra.md

 Our booking service is going to reserve the seat first.
 The reservation service will start a new LRA transaction and join it as a first transaction participant.
-All communication with the LRA coordinator is done behind the scenes and can be accessed through the LRA ID assigned to the new transaction in our JAX-RS method as a request header `Long-Running-Action`.
+All communication with the LRA coordinator is done behind the scenes and can be accessed through the LRA id assigned to the new transaction in our JAX-RS method as a request header `Long-Running-Action`.
 Note that LRA stays active after JAX-RS method finishes because [Lra#end](https://download.eclipse.org/microprofile/microprofile-lra-1.0/apidocs/org/eclipse/microprofile/lra/annotation/ws/rs/LRA.html#end--) is set to `false`.